Starting a conversation with your DNA matches can be like a first date. Follow these 4 “dating tips” to go from awkward to acquainted!

 Dating Principle #1: Just meet for coffee.

 Meaning, keep your correspondence short.
 Remember, the purpose of a first date is just to see if you want to go on more dates, just as the initial contact you make helps you determine if more contact is necessary.
 Your match does not need to know your whole life story, or how many centimorgans of DNA you share!
 Just send a simple statement of what you want to know.
-Like: “Do you have any Wilsons in your pedigree chart?”
+Like: “Do you have any Wilsons on your family tree?”
 That’s it.

 Dating Principle #2: It’s all about them.

 Everyone loves to talk about themselves, so your job is to get them talking!
-If you see something in their pedigree chart, or even in their username, that has you interested in them, ask them specifically about that.
-Perhaps, “I see the name Gwenellyn in your pedigree chart, which happens to be the middle name of my ancestor that I am researching.
+If you see something in their tree, or even in their username, that has you interested in them, ask them specifically about that.
+Perhaps, “I see the name Gwenellyn in your ancestry, which happens to be the middle name of the ancestor I am researching.
 What more can you tell me about your Gwenellyn ancestor?”

 Dating Principle #3: Everyone needs encouragement.